OE-FET/keithley2600/README.md

 There are currently no checks for allowed arguments in the base commands.
 See the [Keithley 2600 reference manual](https://www.tek.com/keithley-source-measure-units/smu-2600b-series-sourcemeter-manual-8) for all available commands and arguments.
 Almost all remotely accessible commands can be used with this driver.
 Not supported are:

 * tspnet.excecute() # conflicts with Python's execute command
-* lan.trigger[N].connected # conflicts with connected attribute of Keithley2600Base
+* lan.trigger[N].connected # conflicts with the connected attribute of Keithley2600Base
 * All Keithley IV sweep commands.
 We implement our own in the Keithley2600 class.

 *Usage:*